 “We had hoped she would simply accept Mr. Brixton … but now this … please, no one else must know.
 It would assuredly ruin the match.”

 “I am a model of discretion,” said Doctor Gordon.
 “For now, though, please ensure that Miss Huntingdon rests and takes the sleeping draughts regularly.
-I shall return in a few days time to re-evaluate and make further recommendations.”
+I shall return later today to discuss this further with Mr. Huntingdon.”

 Mrs. Huntingdon bid farewell to Doctor Gordon, wondering just how much to tell her husband.
 After Julianna’s comportment in front of Mr. Brixton, Mr. Huntingdon would very likely be in favour of rewarding Julianna with a stay in a private asylum.
 Perhaps a stay long enough to bring her around.